kalaivani2834/Exno.9-Prompt-Engg/README.md

 Result:
 The prompt-based video generation techniques were successfully explored using multiple AI tools.
 Variations in prompt structure significantly influenced video style, content, and motion, demonstrating the power of precision in prompt design.

+Tools for Video Generation:

+Tool	Description	Website
+Runway Gen-2	Text-to-video with cinematic effects	Runway Gen-2 Synthesia	AI avatars and lip-synced video generation	Synthesia Pictory	Video generation from text summaries	Pictory DeepBrain	Realistic video generation with facial/lip-sync features	DeepBrain

+✅ Scenario 1: Dog in the Park
+1. Simple Prompt Version
+Prompt:
+"A dog playing in the park."

+2. Refined Prompt Version
+Prompt:
+"A golden retriever happily running through a green park on a sunny afternoon, chasing a frisbee thrown by a young boy near a tree."

+3. Time and Motion Enhanced Version
+Prompt:
+"A slow-motion video of a golden retriever leaping into the air to catch a frisbee in a sunlit park, with the camera panning around as the dog lands and wags its tail."

+4. Multiple Versions with Variations
+Version A:
+"A golden retriever running in circles chasing a red ball in a park full of autumn leaves."

+Version B:
+"A dog splashing in a fountain in the center of a park, with children laughing in the background and birds flying overhead."

+✅ Scenario 2: Futuristic Robot Cooking
+1. Simple Prompt Version
+Prompt:
+"A robot cooking in a kitchen."

+2. Refined Prompt Version
+Prompt:
+"A silver humanoid robot preparing dinner in a high-tech kitchen, placing ingredients into a smart oven with glowing LED panels and robotic arms assisting."

+3. Time and Motion Enhanced Version
+Prompt:
+"A cinematic video showing a futuristic robot chef chopping vegetables with lightning speed, steam rising from pots, and the camera slowly zooming out to reveal a sleek, neon-lit kitchen."

+4. Multiple Versions with Variations
+Version A:
+"An animated robot flipping pancakes in a retro-futuristic kitchen with pastel colors and hovering utensils."

+Version B:
+"A robot cooking a gourmet dish in space, using anti-gravity tools, while floating beside a circular glass window showing Earth in the background."